riapinjani/rasa-arabic-tutorial/README.md

 ```
 python download_stanza.py
 ```
 3. **Describe RASA NLU; Specify intents & entities**

 You are now ready to add training data for your Arabic Language Bot!

 Our first step is to specify user utterances in data/nlu.yml.
 User utterances are classified unter distinct intents.
 For the intent 'greet', i have specified multiple ways in which one may greet in arabic.
 Generally speaking, higher number of training examples generally lead to better performance.

+We can also define entities in our data/nlu.yml file.
+Entities are essentially defined as structured information inside a user's message.
+Common examples include names, dates, money etc. Here, i have defined the 'LOC' entity which is a part of Stanza’s pretrained NER model for Arabic.

 ```yml